MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-3-mamca.md

     > [!NOTE]
     > Set **Report-only** to **On** until you confirm that the policy is working as expected.
 Once confirmed, set this setting to **Off**.

 4. Select **Create** to enable the policy.

-## Conditional access policies for BYOD - browser only access
+## Conditional access policies for BYOD

-In an era where Bring Your Own Device (BYOD) has become the norm, implementing conditional access policies specifically for browser-only access is a critical towards securing our digital boundaries and ensuring seamless user experience.
+In an era where Bring Your Own Device (BYOD) has become the norm, implementing conditional access policies specifically for browser-only access is critical towards securing your digital boundaries and ensuring seamless user experience.

-In the previous steps we show you how to create a conditional access policy to support App Protection Policies, in the following we'll guide you to configure a policy for Browser only access.
+In the previous steps, you created a conditional access policy to support app protection policies.
+In the following steps, you'll configure a policy for browser only access.

 1. Navigate to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).